sunnnnyli/Kropki-Sudoku-Solver/README.md

 ## Project Structure

-- `main.py`: The main code implementing the Kropki Sudoku solver.
+- `sudoku_solver.py`: Main implementation of the Kropki Sudoku solver.
-- `input.txt`: Input file format for initial board and adjacency constraints.
+- `Inputs/`: Folder containing input files.
-- `output.txt`: Output file format for the solution.
+- `Outputs/`: Folder where the solution files are saved.
-- `README.md`: Documentation for setup and usage.
+- `README.md`: Documentation.

 ## Implementation Details

 1. **Backtracking Algorithm**: This uses the Minimum Remaining Values (MRV) and Degree Heuristics for variable selection.
 2. **Domain Ordering**: Domain values are ordered from 1 to 9.
 3. **Constraints**: Implemented to ensure Sudoku, white dot, and black dot rules.
-4. **Optional Inference**: Forward Checking can be enabled to improve performance.
+4. **Inference**: Utilizes Forward Checking to improve performance.

 ## Input/Output Format